Emo: 1994–1997: Underground popularity

-Many new emo bands, such as Cap'n Jazz, Braid, Christie Front Drive, Mineral, Jimmy Eat World, the Get Up Kids and the Promise Ring, originated in the central U.S. Many of the bands had a distinct vocal style and guitar melodies, which was later called Midwest emo.
+Many 1990s emo bands, such as Cap'n Jazz, Braid, Christie Front Drive, Mineral, Jimmy Eat World, the Get Up Kids and the Promise Ring, originated in the central U.S. Many of the bands had a distinct vocal style and guitar melodies, which was later called Midwest emo.
 According to Andy Greenwald, "this was the period when emo earned many, if not all, of the stereotypes that have lasted to this day: boy-driven, glasses-wearing, overly sensitive, overly brainy, chiming-guitar-driven college music."
 Emo band Texas Is the Reason bridged the gap between indie rock and emo in their three-year lifespan on the East Coast, melding Sunny Day Real Estate's melodies and punk musicianship and singing directly to the listener.
 In New Jersey, the band Lifetime played shows in fans' basements.
 Lifetime's 1995 album, Hello Bastards on Jade Tree Records, fused hardcore punk with emo and eschewed cynicism and irony in favor of love songs.
 The album sold tens of thousands of copies, and Lifetime paved the way for New Jersey and Long Island emo bands Brand New, Midtown, The Movielife, My Chemical Romance, Saves the Day, Senses Fail, Taking Back Sunday and Thursday.

 The Promise Ring's music took a slower, smoother, pop punk approach to riffs, blending them with singer Davey von Bohlen's imagist lyrics delivered in a froggy croon and pronounced lisp and playing shows in basements and VFW halls.
 Jade Tree released their debut album, 30° Everywhere, in 1996; it sold tens of thousands of copies and was successful by independent standards.
-Greenwald describes the album as "like being hit in the head with cotton candy."
+Greenwald describes the album as "like being hit in the head with cotton candy".
 Other bands, such as Karate, the Van Pelt, Joan of Arc and the Shyness Clinic, played emo music with post-rock and noise rock influences.
-Their common lyrical thread was "applying big questions to small scenarios."
+Their common lyrical thread was "applying big questions to small scenarios".
 A cornerstone of mid-1990s emo was Weezer's 1996 album, Pinkerton.
 After the mainstream success of Weezer's self-titled debut album, Pinkerton showed a more dark and abrasive style.
 Frontman Rivers Cuomo's songs focused on messy, manipulative sex and his insecurity about dealing with celebrity.
-A critical and commercial failure, Rolling Stone called it the second-worst album of the year.
+A critical and commercial failure, Rolling Stone called it the third-worst album of the year.
 Cuomo retreated from the public eye, later referring to the album as "hideous" and "a hugely painful mistake".
 However, Pinkerton found enduring appeal with young people who were discovering alternative rock and identified with its confessional lyrics and theme of rejection.
 Sales grew steadily due to word of mouth, online message boards and Napster.
 "Although no one was paying attention", writes Greenwald, "perhaps because no one was paying attention—Pinkerton became the most important emo album of the decade."
 In 2004, James Montgomery of MTV described Weezer as "the most important band of the last 10 years".
 Pinkerton's success grew very gradually, being certified gold by the RIAA in July 2001 and eventually being certified platinum by the RIAA in September 2016.